konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration/README.md

 1. How will the Crane Workflows, specifically the TaskRuns responsible for applying the users manifests onto the destination cluster, impersonate the user making the request?
-A non-exhaustive list of options:
-   * We could rely on Tekton's default behavior that is to bind Pods (synonymous with TaskRuns) to the `default` serviceAccount.
-   * The UI could bind the appropriate ClusterTasks in the generated Pipeline to the `admin` serviceAccount in the destination namespace. **This approach is assumed in this enhancement**
-   * The UI could generate a Kubeconfig impersonating the current user but it's not clear how the UI would have access to the cluster's coordinates.
+   * **ANSWER** This will be covered in a follow-up enhancement.
+See [MIG-1076](https://issues.redhat.com/browse/MIG-1076).
+       Until superceded, the UI will create a Secret for the credentials to access the destination cluster and these will be consumed the same way source cluster credentials are consumed.
 1. Getting the operator to override the Crane Runner container image specified in ClusterTask Steps.
 Right now ClusterTasks all reference a `quay.io/konveyor/crane-runner:latest` image.
+   * **ANSWER** In the same way operators use environment variables defined on operator deployments in ClusterServiceVersions (or overridden via Subscription Configs), the operator will override the image specified in the deployed ClusterTasks.
 1. Do we want to to execute the `crane-transfer-pvc` ClusterTask for each PVC to be migrated or should `crane transfer-pvc` support handling all the PVCs in a namespace?
+   * **ANSWER** We are going to run the `crane-transfer-pvc` for each PVC to be migrated.
 1. Is it possible that OpenShift's Pipelines UI will be updated to handle moving a PipelineRun out of "PipelineRunPending"?